brucedkyle/architectures/docs/sustainability/timeliness.md

 **Challenges**

-- Tracking items for shelf life and relevance
+- Protect public safety by automating tracking and remediating items for shelf life and relevance
-- Taking actions, such as product removal, replacement, work order tracking to demonstrate the product is handled with due care
+- Mitigate risks through specific actions, such as product removal, replacement, work order tracking to demonstrate the product is handled with due care

 **Drivers**

-- Public safety
+- Improve Public safety through automated shelf life tracking and management
-- Product liability claims
+- Reduce product liability claims through automation and AI
-- Demonstrating due diligence for safety
+- Demonstrate due diligence for safety

 ### Responses